alfredo/popcorn_maker/README.md

 - ADMINS: Add an email address and a name.
 - SECRET_KEY: This can be anything.
-- HMAC_KEYS: Uncomment or add your own key inside it.
+- HMAC_KEYS: Add your own key inside it.

 Updating the application